RealMCoded/LunarRec/README.md

 ## Disclaimer

 This project is not affiliated with [Rec Room](https://recroom.com/) in any way, nor intends to infringe on their copyrights.
-Distributing old versions of Rec Room is copyright infringement, so that's why LunarRec does not come bundled with Rec Room at all [[source]](https://cdn.discordapp.com/attachments/859438464856490034/1137178290914869248/image.png).
+Distributing old versions of Rec Room is copyright infringement, so that's why LunarRec does not come bundled with Rec Room at all.

 The LunarRec Project is not responsible for what happens with user hosted servers.